 We're happy to help you troubleshoot your bootability problems.
 Before you ask for help, please try the troubleshooting steps below.
 If you're having trouble with the steps or have run out of options, please let us know how far you got, or how far your Mac gets into the boot process.

-If CCC's Task Plan didn't report any configuration concerns for your backup volume and you are having trouble booting from it, try the following troubleshooting steps (in order).
+If CCC's Cloning Coach didn't report any configuration concerns for your backup volume and you are having trouble booting from it, try the following troubleshooting steps (in order):

-- Reboot your Mac while holding down the Option key.
+- Reboot your Mac holding down the Option key.

 - Wait about 30 seconds to see if the backup volume appears.
 If your backup volume appears at this step and the boot process proceeds past the Apple logo, skip to the next section below.

-- Detach, then reattach the backup volume's Firewire, USB or Thunderbolt cable from/to your Mac and wait up to another 30 seconds.
-If your backup volume appears, select it and proceed with the startup process.
+- Detach, then reattach the backup volume's firewire or USB cable from/to your Mac and wait up to another 30 seconds.

-- If the backup volume still does not appear as an option, shut down your Mac completely.
-Then start it up holding down the Option key, waiting another 30 seconds for the volume to appear.
+- Shut down your Mac completely, then start it up holding down the Option key, waiting another 30 seconds for the volume to appear.